...

 Kyoto Gyoen National Garden’s Brief Profile

-Gyoen means that the garden is owned by the imperial family, and Gosho (御所) refers to the residence of a person of high status, such as the emperor.
-So Kyoto Imperial Palace in Kyoto Gyoen National Garden is called Kyoto Gosho in Japanese.
+Gyoen means that the imperial family owns the garden, and Gosho (御所) refers to the residence of a person of high status, such as the emperor.
+So, the Kyoto Imperial Palace located within the Kyoto Gyoen National Garden is referred to as Kyoto Gosho in Japanese.

-Apart from Gosho, Kyoto Sento Imperial Palace (京都仙洞御所) and Ōmiya Palace (大宮御所) are also located in Kyoto Gyoen National Garden.
+Apart from Gosho, the Kyoto Sento Imperial Palace (京都仙洞御所) and Ōmiya Palace (大宮御所) are also located within the Kyoto Gyoen National Garden.
 Sento Imperial Palace was where the Emperor Emeritus lived, and Ōmiya Palace was for the Empress Dowager.

-The garden was once lined with imperial families’ and court nobles’ mansions, so parts of their residences remain in the 65-hectare rectangular park beside the two palaces.
+The garden was once lined with mansions of imperial families and court nobles, so parts of their residences remain in the 65-hectare rectangular park beside the two palaces.

 The well-maintained garden is scenic no matter which season you visit it.
-It is a great spot in Kyoto for cherry and peach blossom hunting in spring.
+It is a great spot in Kyoto for viewing cherry and peach blossoms in spring.
 In summer, many bird lovers would gather there for bird watching.
-The colorful maple leaves and golden ginkgo in autumn are picturesque, and the snow scenery and the plum blossoms create an artistic painting!
+The colorful maple leaves and golden ginkgo in autumn are picturesque, and the snow scenery and plum blossoms create an artistic scene.

 Moreover, Kyoto Gyoen isn’t just a tourist attraction but also a place for the locals to spend a relaxing weekend.